Joseph Hagerty

-Joseph "Joe" Hagerty (born April 19, 1982, in Albuquerque, New Mexico) is an American artistic gymnast.
+Joseph Hagerty (born April 19, 1982, in Albuquerque, New Mexico) is an American artistic gymnast.
 He is the 2008 U.S. national champion on the horizontal bar and the 2008 all-around bronze medalist.
-He was a member of the bronze medal-winning 2008 U.S. Olympic team.
+He was a member of the United States men's national artistic gymnastics team and won an Olympic bronze medal at the 2008 Summer Olympics.

+Gymnastics career

 A native of Rio Rancho, New Mexico, Hagerty was coached by Ed Burch, owner of Gold Cup Gymnastics in Albuquerque, NM.
 Hagerty trained at the U.S. Olympic Training Center in Colorado Springs, Colorado.

 In March 2011, Hagerty announced his retirement from gymnastics.

+Personal life

-He is now currently performing as one of the Tumble Monkeys in the Festival of the Lion King at Disney's Animal Kingdom in Walt Disney World.
+He is now performing as one of the Tumble Monkeys in the Festival of the Lion King at Disney's Animal Kingdom in Walt Disney World.